ouven/vscode-yab-for-eex-leex/README.md

 # YAB for eex/leex README

-This is the README for your extension "YAB for eex/leex".
-After writing up a brief description, we recommend including the following sections.
+"Yet another beautifier" for elixir eex/leex html templates.
+Like others it utilizes htmlbeautifier.
+The diffrence is, it can format without saving the file first.

+`htmlbeautifier` needs language settings to be set in the environment to handle utf-8 charsets - like umlauts.
+On Macs the LC_* environment variables are not set by default.
+This extension will set them to `en_US.UTF-8` if not set.

 ## Features

 * Formats eex / leex files without saving or producing tmp files.
-* htmlbeautifier needs language settings to be set to handle utf-8 charsets - like umlauts.
-On Macs the LC_* environment variables are not set by default.
-This extension will set them to `en_US.UTF-8` if not set.

 ## Cheers to